GauravKBaruah/lab-website/_projects/3_project.md

 ---
 layout: page
-title: "From genes to complex ecological networks: evolvability, trait variation, and species coexistence"
+title: "From genes to ecological networks: evolvability, and species coexistence"
 description: How genetic variation and complex interactions shape the capacity of species to evolve.
 img: assets/img/7.jpg
 importance: 3